pwrlabs/pwrjs/packages/core/README.md

 # PWRJS

-PWRJS is a javasrcipt library for interacting with the PWR network.
-It provides an easy interface for wallet management and sending transactions on PWR.
+PWRJS is a javascript library for interacting with the PWR blobkchain.
+It provides an interface for wallet management and sending transactions on PWR.

 ## Features

 -   Generate wallets and manage keys
--   Get wallet balance and nonce
+-   Get wallet details such as balance, address, private key, etc.
 -   Build, sign and broadcast transactions
 -   Transfer PWR tokens
 -   Send data to PWR virtual machines